Nagendra1997/mesibo-documentation/android_custom_tutorial.md

 ```

-//Mesibo has all modes required by the user to minimize the effort of customizing and development.
-Even after this if you //like to customize your and have your UI you are welcome to do so.
-Customization we will see further in this section.
+Mesibo has all modes required by the user to minimize the effort of customizing and development.
+Even after this if you like to customize your and have your UI you are welcome to do so.
+Customization we will see next in this section.

-# Customization of MesiboMessagingFragment - own chat view
+## Customization of MesiboMessagingFragment - own chat view

 Mesibo allows you to customize your chat views as per your app theme and requirement.
 Since MesiboMessaging is a fragment it can be loaded anywhere and it is even easy to modify.